Ben4444/covid-19_global_tracker/README.md

 * Fill in missing country data
 * Fix background coloring
 * Add in some smoother/better transition effects
+* Add in labels
+* Add in some features with the centroid coordinates

-Feel free to edit as you see fit.
+Feel free to edit as you see fit!